rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 # Guide-level explanation

 When writing Rust code, you may find that you'd like to make a functionality more generic.
-But that does not always play well with inference, leading to an error like "type annotations needed" or "the type of this value must be known in this context".
+But that does not always play well with inference, leading to an error like "type annotations needed".
 Say you have the following function that prints the path to a file, if it was provided:

 ```rust
 use std::path::Path;